ThuverX/Rift/README.md

 # RiftHTML

-A component based dom renderer in Javascript
+RiftHTML is an easy to use (and experimental) component based dom renderer.

+Basic usage in `example.js`